TekkaGB/AemulusModManager/README.md

-# Aemulus Package Manager P3F PS2/P4G PC/P5 PS3
+# Aemulus Package Manager P3F PS2/P4G PC/P5 PS3/P5S PC
 ## Introduction
 The wait is finally over!
 No longer will you have to manually merge conflicting bin files found in different mods.
-This is the latest and greatest mod package manager, made specifically for Persona 4 Golden on PC, Persona 3 FES, and Persona 5.
+This is the latest and greatest mod package manager, made specifically for Persona 4 Golden on PC, Persona 3 FES, Persona 5, and Persona 5 Strikers.

 ## How to Use
 ### Prerequisites